Madra

 Temper Spices

 2 minsHeat ghee in a heavy pan.
-Add cumin, cardamom, cloves, and cinnamon.
+Add bay leaf, cardamom, cloves, and cinnamon.
 Let them splutter.

 Add Yogurt

 15 minsReduce heat to low.
-Add spiced yogurt slowly, stirring continuously.
+Add yogurt slowly, stirring continuously.
 Cook until oil separates.

 Combine and Simmer

 25 minsAdd cooked chickpeas and some reserved water.
 Simmer for 20 minutes.
-Finish with garam masala and coriander.
+Finish with dry fruits (optional).

 Chef's Tips